apache/shardingsphere-doc/document/current/content/features/test-engine/rewrite-test-engine.en.md

 Test engine is the entrance of rewrite tests, just like other test engines, through Junit [Parameterized](https://github.com/junit-team/junit4/wiki/Parameterized-tests), read every and each data in the xml file under the target test type in `test\resources`, and then assert by the engine one by one

 Environment configuration is the yaml file under test type under `test\resources\yaml`.
 The configuration file contains dataSources，shardingRule，encryptRule and other info.
-The default database is H2, for example:
+The default database is H2(modify `driverClassName` in following and `db-type` in assert data to change the Database type), for example:

 ```yaml
 dataSources: